Though ovarian cancer is the deadliest type to affect a woman’s reproductive system, it doesn’t have to be.

 - Medications: According to some evidence, using estrogen-only hormone therapy after menopause may raise your risk.

-Treatment is most effective when ovarian cancer is detected early.
-But symptoms are often vague and may not show up until later stages of the cancer.
+Dr. Roller reminds us that “treatment is most effective when ovarian cancer is detected early.
+But symptoms are often vague and may not show up until later stages of the cancer.”
 Easy-to-overlook warning signs may include:

 - Diarrhea, constipation, or frequent urination